hl7au/au-fhir-ps/input/pagecontent/uc-interstate.md

 ### Flow
 1. Dr Samuels’ CIS scans the QR code to gain access to the patient summary via the Smart Health Link.
-1. The patient summary is retrieved from a patient summary host system indicated by the Smart Health Link.
+1. The patient summary is retrieved from a Patient Summary Health system indicated by the Smart Health Link.
 1. Dr Samuels views the patient summary in the consultation.

 #### Sequence Diagram